Yushi47/Service-Stopper/README.md

 # Service Stopper

-This script provides a graphical user interface (GUI) to stop and configure services on a Windows system using tkinter.
+This script provides a graphical user interface (GUI) to manage services on a Windows system using tkinter.
+It allows you to start, stop, and configure service start types.

 ## Features
+- Start services and indicate if a service is already running
-- Stop services
+- Stop services and indicate if a service is already stopped
 - Set services to manual start
+- Set services to automatic start
 - Select all services
 - Clear selection
 - Select recommended services